Best Bedding Material for Hot Sleepers: 7 Cool Fabric Picks

 If you share your bed with pets, eat in bed, or suffer from allergies or asthma, the frequency of washing becomes even more critical.
 Allergists agree that unwashed bedding can aggravate symptoms by trapping dust, dander, and pollen.
 This creates a cycle of irritation that disrupts your sleep and overall wellness.

 Research from the CDC confirms that dust mite allergens are a common indoor trigger for asthma.
 Disrupting their habitat through consistent washing can significantly reduce exposure.
-For a comprehensive look at cleaning your entire sleep setup, see our mattress hygiene and cleaning guide.

-routine for how often wash bedding
+A detailed routine showing how often wash bedding to reduce allergens

 How Often Wash Bedding: Recommended Schedule